woleet/woleet-cli/README.md

 Since anchoring is not a realtime operation, the tool is supposed to be run on a regular basis (or at least a second time when all proof receipts are ready to download).
 Obviously, the files that were already anchored are not re-anchored.

 If the option --strict is provided, for each file that already have a proof receipt, the tool checks that the hash of the file still matches the hash in the receipt (to detect file changes).
-If they differ, the file is re-anchored and the old receipt is kept, except if --strict--prune is used instead.
+If they differ, the file is re-anchored and the old receipt is kept, except if --prune is set in that case the old receipt is deleted.
-If the original file is no longer present and the option --strict-prune is provided, the old receipt/pending file will be deleted.
+If the original file is no longer present and the option --prune is provided, the old receipt/pending file will be deleted.

 To sum up, this tool can be used to generate and maintain the set of timestamped proofs of existence for all files in a given directory.